free-ran-ue/util/README.md

 This project is going to simulate the behavior between core network and RAN/UE.
 The basic idea is to design a useful tool for testing the feature [NR-DC](https://free5gc.org/blog/20250219/20250219/).

-For more details, please checkout: [free-ran-ue official website](https://alonza0314.github.io/free-ran-ue/)
+For more details, please checkout: [free-ran-ue official website](https://alonza0314.github.io/free-ran-ue/).

+## License

+free-ran-ue is now under [Apache 2.0](LICENSE) license.

 ## Log Description